Hafizuddin Ahmed

+Ahmed is currently a national standing committee member of the Bangladesh Nationalist Party.

 Early life and education

 Ahmed's father, Dr. Azharuddin, was a member of the National Council of East Pakistan from Bhola.
 In 1968, Ahmed received his MA degree in political science from Dhaka University.

-Career

-Football
+Athletic career

+Club

+Ahmed was a football player during his university days.
+He later played for Fire Service, Wari Club and Dhaka Wanderers.